sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2024.md

 description: >-
-  In celebration of [International Women’s Day](https://www.internationalwomensday.com/), Golden Thread’s ***What Do the Women Say?*** returns to the Brava Theater. **Expressions of Joy** is our theme this year, aligning with the International Women’s Day global theme [\#InspireInclusion](https://www.internationalwomensday.com/Theme).
+  In celebration of [International Women’s Day](https://www.internationalwomensday.com/), Golden Thread’s ***What Do the Women Say?*** returns to the Brava Theater Center. **Expressions of Joy** is our theme this year, aligning with the International Women’s Day global theme [\#InspireInclusion](https://www.internationalwomensday.com/Theme).
 We celebrate the resilience and richness of Palestinian traditions and culture through the works of Palestinian women artists.